Diocese Of Pittsburgh Discourages Catholics From Using Johnson & Johnson Vaccine

-PITTSBURGH (KDKA/AP) – The Catholic Diocese of Pittsburgh says it agrees with the United States Conference of Catholic Bishops, which raised moral concerns over the Johnson & Johnson COVID-19 vaccine because it is produced using a cell line derived from an aborted fetus.
+PITTSBURGH (KDKA/AP) – The Catholic Diocese of Pittsburgh says it agrees with the United States Conference of Catholic Bishops, which raised moral concerns over the Johnson & Johnson COVID-19 vaccine because it’s produced using a cell line derived from an aborted fetus.

-Tuesday, a statement issued by chairmen of the United States Conference of Catholic Bishops’ committees on doctrine and abortion issues reiterated the moral concerns raised by Roman Catholic leaders in St. Louis and New Orleans.
-It said the Pfizer or Moderna vaccines are preferable “if one has the ability to choose a vaccine.”READ MORE: Heavy Police Presence At Hotel On Banksville Road

-The New Orleans archdiocese says the decision to receive a vaccine is one of individual conscience.
-In its statement late last week, it stopped short of advising Catholics not to take the Johnson & Johnson vaccine, but adds that Catholics should choose coronavirus vaccines made by Moderna or Pfizer — if they are available.
+The U.S. Conference of Catholic Bishops in labeling the newest vaccine “morally compromised,” and the Diocese says it agrees.READ MORE: Pittsburgh City Council Tables Discussion Of "No-Knock Bill" For 2 Weeks

 While not disputing the church officials’ contention that an abortion-derived cell line is used in the production, Johnson & Johnson issued a statement Tuesday stressing that there is no fetal tissue in its vaccine.